 The curriculum of the Honors College requires a minimum of 29 hours of honors credit.
+Beginning with honors freshmen entering Fall 2017, the Honors College requires a minimum of 30 hours of honors credit.
 The following nine hours are required: Honors 101 (3 hours); Honors 102 (3 hours); and Senior Thesis (at least 3 hours).
 It also is expected that most students will earn 1-6 hours of honors credit for their exploratory research project.
 Other hours come from taking honors sections of courses offered in various disciplines.

 At the end of the sophomore year (60 hours), honors students petition to become an SMBHC Scholar.
 For the petition to be approved, a student must have at least 18 honors hours, be up-to-date on CAC, and have at least a 3.40 cumulative GPA.
-Exceptions to the 18-hour minimum will be made only when the student includes a convincing plan for how he/she will earn at least 29 honors hours by the time of graduation.
+Exceptions to the 18-hour minimum will be made only when the student includes a convincing plan for how he/she will earn at least 29 honors hours (or 30 honors hours if joining Fall 2017 and after) by the time of graduation.
 The Honors College staff is available to help work out individual plans.

 Students must have a minimum of a 3.50 grade point average in order to graduate as a Sally McDonnell Barksdale Honors Scholar.
 In the service of accomplishing this goal, Honors students must attain a minimum GPA of 3.20 at the end of the freshman year, a 3.40 at the end of the sophomore year, and a 3.50 by the end of the junior year.
 During the senior year, students should have at least a 3.50 cumulative GPA.